Saint John, U.S. Virgin Islands: Transport

-While Saint John does not have an airport, the island is served by Cyril E. King Airport on nearby St. Thomas.
+While Saint John does not have an airport, the island is served by Cyril E. King Airport on nearby Saint Thomas.
 There used to be a seaplane base in the town of Cruz Bay.
 Antilles Airboats provided regular service until it was sold by Maureen O'Hara.
 The Virgin Islands Seaplane Shuttle also used to offer services to that seaplane base using Grumman Mallard air boats prior to Hurricane Hugo.

-A ferry service runs hourly from Red Hook, St. Thomas, thrice daily from Charlotte Amalie, St. Thomas, and daily from Tortola; regular ferries also operate from Virgin Gorda, Jost Van Dyke and Anegada.
+A ferry service runs hourly from Red Hook, Saint Thomas, thrice daily from Charlotte Amalie, Saint Thomas, and daily from Tortola; regular ferries also operate from Virgin Gorda, Jost Van Dyke and Anegada.

 Cars and cargo are transported to the island via barge.
-Two companies offer barge service between Red Hook, St. Thomas and Cruz Bay, Saint John.
+Two companies offer barge service between Red Hook, Saint Thomas and Cruz Bay, Saint John.
 The barges operate hourly during daylight hours.
 Although prohibited by Virgin Islands law, some rental car companies allow their vehicles to use the car ferry.
 This is because the U.S. District Court deemed the law to violate the Interstate Commerce Clause of the United States Constitution.
 However, as of 2017, the unconstitutional law is still technically on the books, but the Government of the Virgin Islands does not enforce it.
 Car rental companies are located throughout Cruz Bay, most within easy walking distance of the ferry dock.

 Taxis are widely available on Saint John to provide transport to beaches, hotels, and vacation villas.
 Water taxi service is also available from Dolphin Water Taxi.

 VITRAN public bus service runs hourly on weekdays between Cruz Bay and Salt Pond Bay via Centerline Road.

 Major port town

 In the colonial era, Coral Bay was the hub of economic activity on the island.
 Its natural port offered protection to the sailing ships of the day.
 In addition, it was an easy sail by smaller boats, with minimal tacking, to the nearby British Virgin Islands.
-Until the late 20th century, the residents of Coral Bay and East End had easier and more frequent access to Tortola than did those of either Cruz Bay or St. Thomas.
+Until the late 20th century, the residents of Coral Bay and East End had easier and more frequent access to Tortola than did those of either Cruz Bay or Saint Thomas.

 Today, Cruz Bay is the port of entry to Saint John.
 Cargo and car barges use The Theovald Eric Moorehead Dock and Terminal.
 Domestic ferries use the Loredon L Boynes Dock in central Cruz Bay.
 International ferries use the United States Customs and Immigration dock at the Victor William Sewer Marine Facility.

 Cruise ships visit Cruz Bay regularly during the winter, although they must anchor and deliver guests via tender.
-Saint John is also a popular day excursion for cruise ship passengers at port in St. Thomas or Tortola.
+Saint John is also a popular day excursion for cruise ship passengers at port in Saint Thomas or Tortola.

 The waters surrounding the US Virgin Islands are patrolled by United States Coast Guard cutters out of Miami, Florida, and San Juan, Puerto Rico.